- Anna Kolb Nature Center

 Ranked among the top ten most-visited theater venues in the world, the Broward Center for the Performing Arts is the destination of choice for entertainment in South Florida.
 Overlooking the New River in downtown Fort Lauderdale, the Center brings Broadway musicals, operas, ballets, concerts, plays, and educational events to South Florida.

 - Butterfly World and Gardens

 Butterfly World encompasses 3 acres of butterfly aviaries, botanical gardens and a working butterfly farm and research center that took years to establish.
 Since it began, the park has expanded to include 2 additional aviaries for tropical birds and an interactive lorikeet encounter, as well as a skilled aviculture care and research staff to support these endeavors.

 - Candy Tour at the Bulk Candy Store

 The 45-minute tour covering the history and manufacturing of candy at one of the most unique candy stores you've ever seen.
 With a live tour guide and video presentations, you'll be introduced to the history of candy and learn how a favorite candy is made and packaged.
 You'll view a room full of candy decorations and sample a variety of candies.
 The tour ends in the store, where you'll have the opportunity to shop for candy and over 50 flavors of gourmet popcorn with a tour discount.
-For now, tours are limited to five people and must wear a face mask.

 - Charles Deering Estate